Swim Course - 1.2 miles

 Run Course Skip Ahead

 This local Long Course triathlon is much smaller than an Ironman-branded event....200-300 athletes compared to 1500-2000.
 This results in the final athletes being very spread out and they often can't see a course official or even another athlete for long periods of time.
-(Safety in numbers and all that) This is the very reason we cancelled the half iron in 2017.
-The executive team put this process in place to ensure that our course directors can keep track of every athlete.
+(Safety in numbers and all that) The executive team put this process in place to ensure that our course directors can keep track of every athlete.
 We appreciate your understanding!

 Read more about Skip-Aheads in an RTB Blog Here